MicrosoftDocs/azure-devops-docs/docs/organizations/security/about-security-identity.md

 ::: moniker-end

 ::: moniker range="< azure-devops"
-- **Service accounts**: Internal Azure DevOps accounts used to support a specific service, such as Agent Pool Service, PipelinesSDK.
+- **Service accounts**: Internal Azure DevOps organization used to support a specific service, such as Agent Pool Service, PipelinesSDK.
 For descriptions of service accounts, see [Security groups, service accounts, and permissions](permissions.md#collection-level-groups).
 - **Service principals or managed identities**: Microsoft Entra applications or managed identities added to your organization to perform actions on behalf of a third-party application.
-Some service principals refer to internal Azure DevOps accounts to support internal operations.
+Some service principals refer to internal Azure DevOps organization to support internal operations.
 - **Job agents**: Internal accounts used to run specific jobs on a regular schedule.
 - **Third party accounts**: Accounts that require access to support Web hooks, service connections, or other third-party applications.